 Gently touch the dog’s head and body.
 Then touch backside and underneath the dog (front and back).
-Then apply slight pressure to shoulders, back & hips.
-Then stroke tail and hold for a brief moment.
-Then rub ears and cover one eye.
+Then apply slight pressure to the shoulders, back & hips.
+Then stroke the dog's tail and hold the tail for a brief moment.
+Then rub the ears and cover one eye.
 Then walk away, coming back to approach the dog from the rear.

-__ 0: The dog softens with petting, engages you.
-Licks, nuzzles, seeks attention.
+__ 0: The dog softens with petting, and engages you.
+Licks, nuzzles, and seeks attention.
 Or rolls onto back.

 __ 1: The dog moves away in a neutral manner.
 Or accepts but does not seek additional contact.